tester691-a/tester691-a.github.io/README.md

 Nevermind, Novo's Github page no longer works.
 Use https://novoexecutor.vercel.app/

 ## Developed In...
-This executor was developed in C# using Cloudy's API.
-Special thanks to the creators of Cloudy's API.
+This executor was developed in C# using Nezur's API.
+Special thanks to the creators of  Nezur's API.

 ## Thank You
 Thank you for using Novo!
 Be sure to check out Solara, Xeno, and Cloudy as well – we're confident you'll enjoy them too!